-The prostaglandin derivatives found in eyelash serums are known to have some effect in making eyelashes and eyebrows thicker.
-However, for treating scalp hair loss, they have not been shown to have clear advantages over minoxidil in terms of cost, skin irritation, and efficiency, so they are generally not recommended.
+The prostaglandin derivatives contained in eyelash serums are known to have some effect in making eyelashes and eyebrows appear thicker.
+However, for treating scalp hair loss, they have not been shown to have clear advantages over minoxidil in terms of cost, skin irritation, or efficiency, so they are generally not recommended.

-✔ The prostaglandin derivatives in eyelash serums have been reported to make eyelashes thicker.
+✔ Prostaglandin derivatives in eyelash serums have been reported to make eyelashes appear thicker.

-✔ For treating scalp hair loss, they are generally not recommended when cost, skin irritation, and efficiency are considered.
+✔ For treating scalp hair loss, they are generally not recommended when cost, skin irritation, and efficiency are taken into account.

-✔ For the scalp, proven treatments such as minoxidil are the preferred choice.
+✔ For the scalp, verified treatments such as minoxidil are chosen first.

-✔ Using it long-term based only on social media reviews requires careful judgment.
+✔ Using a product long term based only on social media reviews requires careful judgment.

-“If it really makes eyelashes grow, wouldn't it be fine to apply it to the head?
-What about applying it to areas without eyebrows?”
+“If it really does make eyelashes grow, couldn’t I apply it to my head?
+What about applying it where I have no eyebrows?”

-In a previous article, when I explained the prostaglandin derivative ingredient in expensive eyelash serums, this question naturally followed.
-I am Yoo Hwa-jeong, Director of Modi Hair Plant Clinic.
-Today, I will explain whether this ingredient can be applied to the scalp or eyebrows, and why it is not actually used as a treatment, from the perspective of ingredients and efficiency.
+After I explained the prostaglandin derivative ingredients found in expensive eyelash serums in a previous article, these questions naturally followed.
+I am Yoo Hwa-jung, Director of Modi Hair Plant Clinic.
+Today, I will go over whether this ingredient can be applied to the scalp or eyebrows, and why it is not actually used as a treatment, from the perspective of ingredients and efficiency.

-It is true that prostaglandin derivatives make eyebrows thicker.
-In fact, when this ingredient was applied around the eyes for several days, an effect of eyebrows becoming thicker and darker was observed.
-Nevertheless, there is a reason it has not been officially released as an eyebrow treatment.
+It is true that prostaglandin derivatives make eyebrows appear thicker.
+In fact, when this ingredient was applied around the eyes for several days, eyebrows were observed to become thicker and darker.
+Even so, there are reasons why it has not been officially released as an eyebrow treatment.

-- The prostaglandin derivative itself is a relatively expensive raw material.
+- Prostaglandin derivatives themselves are a relatively expensive raw material.

-- Skin irritation may appear in some users.
+- Skin irritation may occur in some users.

-So even for those concerned about sparse eyebrows, if there are existing eyebrows, we usually advise them to "just use minoxidil."
-Minoxidil is relatively inexpensive, causes less skin irritation, and is an ingredient with sufficient clinical experience regarding its efficacy and safety.
+So for those concerned about sparse eyebrows, if existing eyebrows are present, I usually advise, “Just use minoxidil.”
+Minoxidil is relatively inexpensive, causes less skin irritation, and has sufficient clinical experience regarding its effects and safety.

-The problem grows bigger when moving to the scalp
+The problem grows when moving to the scalp

 |---|---|